 When it comes to dementia and depression, doctors have been having the age-old chicken and egg debate, trying to determine which comes first.
 The Alzheimer’s Association reports that 40 percent of those with Alzheimer’s experience depression, indicating a link between the two.
 While some theorize that depression is an early symptom of dementia, others believe that depression physically alters the brain, increasing the risk of dementia later in life.
 The details are still hazy, but here’s a look at what we do know.

 It’s not clear if depression causes dementia in some way, but it does increase the odds of developing dementia later.
 According to the New York Times, adults who experienced depression at 50 or older are 65 percent more likely to develop Alzheimer’s and twice as likely to develop some form of dementia.
 The more severe the depression, the more severe later memory loss seems to be.
+When it comes to professional home care, Fairfield seniors can receive much-needed care by hiring a live-in caregiver.

 Physical abnormalities have also been observed with both dementia and depression, but the types of damage are not the same.
 Depression bathes the brain in cortisol, causing inflammation.
 With Alzheimer’s, deposits of calcium clump between the brain’s nerve cells and creates webs of damaged protein, blocking the nutrients within the cell.
 It is unclear if Alzheimer’s causes these protein deposits or if the protein deposits cause the Alzheimer’s.